 Whether it's finding your way to campus or getting around between lectures, AUT offers a range of resources to help you navigate your new environment, including shuttle buses that travel between campuses and interactive online maps.

 Safe and friendly campuses

-We make sure that our students are - and feel - safe.
+We make sure our students are safe when they're on campus.
 Our friendly security staff are available day and night to help if you have any concerns.